Gbriel11/Tech9.InvoiceAgentic_OCR_LLM/README.md

 - Packages: UiPath.System, UiPath.PDF, UiPath.OCR, UiPath.WebAPI, UiPath.Excel
 - .NET 6 Desktop Runtime
 - **Ollama** running on the host with `phi3:mini` pulled
+## Why Ollama?

+We deliberately chose **Ollama** as the LLM runtime because:
+-  **Local & lightweight** → runs fully on the developer’s laptop, no need for external cloud APIs.
+-  **Privacy & control** → sensitive invoice data never leaves the machine.
+-  **Modular & flexible** → switching to a different open-source model (`phi3:mini`, `llama3`, `qwen2.5`, etc.) is as simple as changing the `model` parameter.
+-  **Cost-efficient** → no API keys or pay-per-token costs, ideal for early-stage automation prototypes.

+This aligns with Tech9’s vision of **agentic automation**: solutions that are adaptive, resilient, and do not rely on external dependencies to prove value.

+---

+## Native UiPath Implementation

+All logic was built **directly in UiPath Studio (C#, Windows project)** using only official UiPath activities:
+- **PDF & OCR Activities** → to extract raw text from invoices.
+- **WebAPI Activities** → to call the Ollama R

 ## Setup
 1) **Ollama**